 Such families had fewer instances of domestic violence, said of feeling less fatigued, and showed increased productivity at the professional front.

 The Relationship Between Nature And Human Health

-A recent survey report launched by Healthy Parks Health People demonstrated some practical points as to how human and nature are entwined with each other.
+A recent survey report launched by scholars out of Deakin University (Maller et al., 2009) demonstrated some practical points as to how human and nature are entwined with each other.

 Although the study had other focal areas and did not concentrate on a massive global sample, the report that came out was used and shared widely by environmental psychologists and social scientists to explain the relationship we have with our physical habitat.